Minnetonka MN New Construction

 Minneapolis Route 12: Downtown Minneapolis, Excelsior Boulevard, St. Louis Park, Methodist Hospital, Hopkins, Opus II, Minnetonka, Glen Lake Area; Minneapolis Route 63: Downtown Minneapolis, Louisiana Avenue Transit Center, Minnetonka, Cedar lake Road, County Road 73, Ridgedale Center; Minneapolis Express Route 64: Downtown Minneapolis, Excelsior Boulevard, St. Louis Park, Methodist Hospital, Hopkins; Minneapolis Express Route 67: Downtown Minneapolis, St. Louis Park, Minnetonka Boulevard, Knollwood Mall Area, Minnetonka; Minneapolis Express Route 70: Downtown Minneapolis, Louisiana Avenue Transit Center, Highway 7, Hopkins, Shorewood, Tonka Bay; Express Route 71: Downtown Minneapolis, Plymouth Road Transit Center, Minnetonka, Deephaven, Excelsior

-Displayed below and updated daily from the MLS are new construction homes for sale in Minnetonka, MN, a city located in Hennepin County.
+Displayed below and updated daily from the MLS are new construction homes for sale in Minnetonka, MN, located in Hennepin County.

 For more info on any of these Minnetonka, MN, new construction homes, click the "Request More Information" button located on the detail page of each property.
 We can provide you with disclosures, past sales history, dates and prices of homes and condos recently sold nearby, and more.